ujkuo/ujkuo.github.io/content/blog/science_fair.md

 +++
-title = "(Chinese) Structural Problems in High School Science Fair -- An Interview and a Survey with Advising Teachers"
+title = "[C] Structural Problems in High School Science Fair -- An Interview and a Survey with Advising Teachers"
 +++
 <style>
 /* Define the font for Chinese text */